0xronin/30-days-SmartContractProgrammer/Day06/ReadMe.md

 - we check our algo by running the function ```test()```

 ### Array Remove An Element By Replacing Last
 Shifting is not an gas-efficient way to remove an element from an array, the idea here is to shuffle the elements by replacing the element we want to remove with the last element.
-However the order of the elements in the array is not reserved when using this menthod.
+However the order of the elements in the array is not reserved when using this method.

 ```solidity
 contract ArrayReplaceLast {